 The maintenance, operations, and investment in our water and sewer system are a fundamental government service.
 Early in 2019, Council approved a contract with Davenport & Company to perform a rate study for the Town system.
 The last rate study was completed in 2013 by Davenport & Company, which provided for scheduled rate increases and evaluated funding sources for infrastructure, capital, and reserve needs.
 The implementation of the study successfully moved the Utility Fund to self-sufficiency.
 Once the current study is completed, Davenport & Company will make a presentation to the Town Council with future recommendations on rate structure.

 The FY2019/2020 Budget has funding to provide analysis and recommendations to Council to implement a stormwater fee dedicated to achieve capital storm water projects, water quality improvements, and increased maintenance of stormwater infrastructure.

-The Proposed FY 2016-2017 budget also recognizes economic development initiatives throughout the Town which will create synergy and bring continued growth to our Vinton economy.
-Through this budget, we will continue to make Vinton the “IN” place to live, work and play.
+With this FY 2020 Budget, we have provided the same level of service to our citizens, began setting aside funding for our capital expenditures, and provided a compensation increase to the Town employees.
+The Budget also recognizes economic development initiatives throughout the Town which will create synergy and bring continued growth to our Vinton economy.
+Through this budget, we will continue to make Vinton the “IN” place to live, eat, work and play.

 If you have any questions, please contact the Town Manager's Office at (540) 983-0607.